If China is the most dangerous place in the world to go online freely using a VPN, Russia unquestionably runs it a close second.

 A quick online search will turn up hundreds of free VPNs, which claim to be the best options for users inside Russia and they may seem attractive, especially if you are on a budget.

-But the stark reality is that using a free VPN presents a number of serious security issues and in a place like Russia, it is simply not worth rolling the dice like this for the sake of a few dollars a month.
+But the stark reality is that using a free service presents a number of serious security issues and in a place like Russia, it is simply not worth the risk.

 The list of issues with free VPNs is a long one.